Greg Yung Logo

 • Making someone feel foolish for not knowing something.
 The words "obviously" or "we've been over this" do enormous damage — especially to newer team members who are still learning what's safe to ask.

 One of the most telling signals that psychological safety is low?
 Retrospectives that go suspiciously smooth.
 When people say "everything's fine" and you know it isn't.
-When the real conversations happen in hallways and one-on-ones instead of the room where decisions are being made.
+When the real conversations happen in hallways (or virtual hallways) and one-on-ones instead of the room where decisions are being made.

 Sound familiar?